AlShahawi/ourhotels-backend/README.md

 listed in the [framework's documentation](https://laravel.com/docs/6.x#server-requirements)

 ## Installation
-Run the following commands in order to get a running version of the application:
+Run the following commands in order to get a ready to use version of the application:

 1. Clone the repository `git clone  https://github.com/AlShahawi/ourhotels-backend.git`
 2. Get into the directory `cd ourhotels-backend`